-The deadline to complete the necessary materials to earn academic credit for fall internships is rapidly approaching.
-Students are encouraged to complete filling out required forms by August 10 and attend a mandatory orientation, Thursday, August 10 in SO 3030 from 10:45am-12:15pm.
+The deadline to complete the necessary materials to earn academic credit for spring internships has been established.
+Students must complete filling out required forms by Thursday, January 4 and attend a mandatory orientation, TBA.

 University policy requires that internships run commensurate with the school’s academic calendar.
-That means this fall semester 2017 internships should start August 14 and run through December 11.
+That means spring semester 2018 internships should start January 8 and run through April 30.
 Students wishing to earn three hours of academic credit must work 10 to 19 hours per week in an approved internship and students wishing to earn six hours of credit must work 20 to 29 hours per week.

 Questions and materials related to earning academic credit for internships should be directed via email to T. Gray at email@example.com.